tytydraco/yessleep/out/An_Old_Phone_Booth_Appeared_Outside_My_House_When_I_Answered_It_The_Voice_On_The_Other_End_Was_Eerily_Familiar.md

 I went back to the house and picked up my old diary.
 As I flicked to the next page and read the next passage I was suddenly overcome with emotion.
 This time, it was a happiness I’d never felt before.

 “I was a brave girl last night.
-I ran to the neighbors just like Suzan asked and the police came and arrested my Dad.
-I’m at my Aunt's now while my Mom gets better at the hospital.”
+I ran to the neighbors just like Suzan asked and the police came and arrested my dad.
+I’m at my aunt's now while my mom gets better at the hospital.”

 That night I dreamt of a life I never got to live.
 It was filled with happy memories of my mother as she got older.